Contractor or Employee in the Philippines? The Label Won’t Save You

 Pay set below the relevant Australian award rate.

 That last point is the sharp one.
 The discount wasn't just thrifty — it became evidence.
 A rate well under the award read as a sign she wasn't an outside specialist at all.
 The saving the firm thought it was banking turned into an argument against it.
-Here's how Philippine and Australian pay actually compare for a role like this:

 The other half of the story: when the claim doesn't attach